yumizhou47/Help-COMP0015/README.md

 # Why we create this repository?
 To save and share our doubts and concerns about the COMP0015.

-If you have any comments and questions on COMP0015 final result，you can put on this repository, you can also put your codes on it if you wish.
+If you have any comments and questions on COMP0015 final result，you can put it here, you can also put your codes here it if you wish.